colasoo/FISCO-BCOS-DOC/docs/enterprise_tools/index.md

 - Allow multiple changes in architecture
 - Private key is kept internally
-- Negotiation between agencies is based on credentials only
+- Negotiation between agencies is based on certificates only

 Ease-to-use: